BiAPoL/guanine-crystal-analysis/README.md

 This plugin is not suited for users who
 - are interested in further investigations of intensity of guanine crystals

-You can find the plugin in napari under `Pugins` → `guanine-crystal-analysis`
+You can find the plugin in napari under `Plugins` → `guanine-crystal-analysis`

 ### 1. Normalization